-PVY: We are using PCR-based DNA markers to select potatoes resistant to PVY.
+PVY: We have focused on incorporating PVY resistance in our germplasm for years, with an increased emphasis in recent years to increase the frequency of PVY resistance in our advanced selections.
+We are using PCR-based DNA markers to select potatoes resistant to PVY.
 The gene is located on Chromosome 11.
-In our first round we made crosses in 2013 to generate over 7,000 progeny segregating for PVY resistance.
+In 2013, we generated over 7,000 progeny segregating for PVY resistance.
 Each year since 2013 we are making new crosses, making selections and expanding the germplasm base that has PVY resistance (Fig. 3).
 We are also using DNA markers to also screen for PVX resistance, PLRV resistance, late blight resistance and Golden nematode resistance.
+As a result of this work, Mackinaw has PVY resistance as well as MSZ219-1, -13 and -14 (in addition to scab and late blight resistances).
+More PVY resistant advanced selections are in the queue.

-Fig. 3 PVY resistant selections in the breeding program
+Year Family PVY Resistance

-Year Family PVYR
+YR0 MSGG 332 Families

-YR0 MSFF 111 Families
+YR1 MSFF 535 Selections to DNA screen

-YR1 MSEE 466 Selections to DNA screen
+YR2 MSEE 473 Selections

-YR2 MSDD 36 Selections
+YR3 MSDD 36 Selections

-YR3 MSCC 11 Selections
+YR4 MSCC 11 Selections

-YR4 MSBB 23 Selections
+YR5 MSBB 23 Selections